 - Pack into standard checkable airline suitcase(s) (see TravelCase).

-There are four general frame types:
+There are three general frame types:

 tikit bikes- The fastest folding bike in our line-up.
 This perfect urban commuting solution folds into a compact package in less than 5 seconds.
 Add a Quick Transit Cover, and your bike becomes stealth — able to get past doormen and bus drivers without a blink!

 "Pocket" bikes True performance that packs.
 These are real "folders" which fold within 30 seconds and pack easily into the TravelCase.